simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     $('#add-office-table').click(addOfficeTable);

     ```
-3. In **Home.js**, add the following function to HTML to the document:
+3. In **Home.js**, add the following function to add an Office Table object to the document:
     ```js
     // Add data (Office Table) to the current document selection function addOfficeTable() {